| Other Name(s):

 What SIDE EFFECTS can this medicine cause?

-Side effects from isosorbide are common.
-Tell your doctor if any of these symptoms are severe or do not go away:
+Isosorbide may cause side effects.
+Tell your doctor if any of these symptoms or those listed in the SPECIAL PRECAUTIONS section are severe or do not go away:

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at